WMD-group/MacroDensity/README.md

 ### Plane Field

-This plots the contour lines of the isosurface of an electric field in an arbitrary plane as defined in the preamble part of the file.
+This plots the contour lines of the isosurface of an electric field in an arbitrary plane (defined by points a,b and c) as defined in the preamble part of the file.

 ```
 a_point = [0, 0, 0]